-- WALKTHROUGH: In order to ascertain the Meeting Hall’s condition, the member making the reservation must make arrangements in advance with an Authorized Representative for a walk through to be held on the last business day prior to the event and the first business day following the event.
-Authorized Representatives for this purpose shall be defined as the president, vice president, financial secretary-treasurer, recording secretary and sergeant at arms
+- WALK-THROUGH: In order to ascertain the Meeting Hall’s condition, the member making the reservation must make arrangements in advance with an Authorized Representative for a walk-through to be held on the last business day prior to the event and the first business day following the event.
+Authorized Representative for this purpose shall be defined as the president, vice president, financial secretary-Treasurer, recording secretary and sergeant at arms.

 - FEES: A $500 cashier’s check or money order shall be required for deposit.
-The deposit shall be refunded upon return of the keys, less any charges for repairs, damages, or cleaning, if any.
+The deposit shall be refunded upon return of the key, less any charges for repairs, damages or cleaning , if any.
 The Meeting Hall must be returned to its original order, i.e., chairs and tables set up, etc.

 - KEYS: Keys must be returned by 10:00 AM on the first business day following the event.

-b) No decorations may be used that will mar, deface, delineate, alienate, or otherwise depreciate the value or appearance of the property.
+- No decorations may be used that will mar, deface, delineate, alienate, or otherwise depreciate the value or appearance of said property.
 Decorations may only be hung using “painters tape”.
 No thumb tacks or push pins may be used.
-No decorations may be attached to ceiling panels. (the ceiling panels are brittle.)
+No decorations may be attached to ceiling panels.
+(The ceiling panels are brittle.)
 No pictures will be removed from the walls.